wdebeaum/svg-whiteboard/README.md

  - Standalone HTML file, no external resources, no server required.
  - Save your work to a file on your computer.
 Saved files contain a copy of the whole application.
  - Integrated help text.
 Click the menu icon in the top left, and then click on "Help...", to find out how to use all of these features!
  - Live collaboration across the Internet.
+(Work in progress)
   - Whiteboard contents are shared while collaborating.
   - Text chat.
   - Requires an installation of the `relay.pl` CGI script somewhere public (it uses mine by default, but you can change it).
   - May also require STUN/TURN servers for NAT traversal (again, there are a few it uses by default, but you can change them).
-  - Work in progress.
-Currently limited to two parties.

 ### Planned

- - Collaboration with more than one other user.
  - See TODO file for full list.

 ## Browser support